Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "People will forget what you said, people will forget what you did, but people will never forget how you made them feel."
+> "Everyone faces challenges in life.
+It's a matter of how you learn to overcome them and using them to your advantage."
-> — **Maya Angelou**
+> — **Celestine Chua**

 ---